{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: Abstract

 \section{Abstract}

-Efficiently learning and executing long-horizon mobile manipulation (MoMa) tasks is crucial for advancing robotics in household and workplace settings.
-However, current MoMa models are data-inefficient, underscoring the need for improved models that require realistic-sized benchmarks to evaluate their efficiency, which do not exist.
-To address this, we introduce the \emph{LAMBDA} ($\lambda$) benchmark (\underline{\emph{L}}ong-horizon \underline{\emph{A}}ctions for \underline{\emph{M}}obile-manipulation \underline{\emph{B}}enchmarking of \underline{\emph{D}}irected \underline{\emph{A}}ctivities), which evaluates the data efficiency of models on language-conditioned, long-horizon, multi-room, multi-floor, pick-and-place tasks using a dataset of manageable size, more feasible for collection.
-The benchmark includes 571 human-collected demonstrations that provide realism and diversity in simulated and real-world settings.
+Learning to execute long-horizon mobile manipulation tasks is crucial for advancing robotics in household and workplace settings.
+However, current approaches are typically data-inefficient, underscoring the need for improved models that require realistically sized benchmarks to evaluate their efficiency.
+To address this, we introduce the \emph{LAMBDA} ($\lambda$) benchmark\footnote{\href{https://lambdabenchmark.github.io/}{\tt lambdabenchmark.github.io}}––\underline{\emph{L}}ong-horizon \underline{\emph{A}}ctions for \underline{\emph{M}}obile-manipulation \underline{\emph{B}}enchmarking of \underline{\emph{D}}irected \underline{\emph{A}}ctivities––which evaluates the data efficiency of models on language-conditioned, long-horizon, multi-room, multi-floor, pick-and-place tasks using a dataset of manageable size, more feasible for collection.
+Our benchmark includes $571$ human-collected demonstrations that provide realism and diversity in simulated and real-world settings.
 Unlike planner-generated data, these trajectories offer natural variability and replay-verifiability, ensuring robust learning and evaluation.
-We benchmark several models, including learning-based models and a neuro-symbolic modular approach combining foundation models with task and motion planning.
-Learning-based models show suboptimal success rates, even when leveraging pretrained weights, underscoring significant data inefficiencies.
-However, the neuro-symbolic approach performs significantly better while being more data efficient.
-Findings highlight the need for more data-efficient learning-based MoMa approaches. $\lambda$ addresses this gap by serving as a key benchmark for evaluating the data efficiency of those future models in handling household robotics tasks.
+We leverage ${\lambda}$ to benchmark current end-to-end learning methods and a modular neuro-symbolic approach that combines foundation models with task and motion planning.
+We find that learning methods, even when pretrained, yield lower success rates, while a neuro-symbolic method performs significantly better and requires less data.